orangeduck/PyAutoC/README.md

 }
 ```

 Structs work similarly to their functional counterparts.
 They can be accessed at runtime and do automatic conversion of types.
-As you can see by the "Py\_DECREF" function all PyAutoC functions which return a PyObject\* return a new reference.

 New Argument Types
 ------------------